Volodymyr Pravyk: Early life

 Volodymyr Pravyk was born in the town of Chernobyl on 13 June, 1962.
-His mother, Natalia Ivanova Pravyk, was a nurse, and his father, Pavel Opanasovich Pravyk, a construction worker.
+His mother, Natalia Ivanivna Pravyk, was a nurse, and his father, Pavlo Opanasovych Pravyk, a construction worker.
 Both were local Poleshuks who had lived in Chernobyl all their lives.
-Pravyk's younger brother and only sibling, Vitya Pavlovych Pravyk, was born eight years later.
+Pravyk's younger brother and only sibling, Viktor Pavlovych Pravyk, was born eight years later.

 In his childhood, Pravyk enjoyed reading and was academically inclined.
 He developed interests in photography, electronics repair, and mathematics.
 His mother expected that he would seek admission to a university to study the latter.
 However, with support from a neighbor who served in the fire service, Pravyk elected to enroll in the Cherkasy Fire-Technical Academy at the end of his primary schooling in 1979, and to become a firefighter.

 Firefighting career

 Pravyk completed a three year term of study and training at the Cherkasy Fire-Technical Institute between 1979 and 1982, and graduated as a junior officer in the Paramilitary Fire Service of the Ministry of Internal Affairs of the USSR (MVD).
-Following this, Pravyk returned to Chernobyl and took up a junior command position in Paramilitary Fire Brigade No.2 (СВПЧ-2) of the Kiev Executive Committee, based at the Chernobyl Nuclear Power Plant.
+Following this, Pravyk returned to Chernobyl and took up a junior command position in Militarized Fire Brigade No.2 (ВПЧ-2) of the Kiev Executive Committee, based at the Chernobyl Nuclear Power Plant.